iterative/dvc/README.rst

 =============

     We encourage you to read our `Get Started
-    <https://dvc.org/doc/get-started>`_ guides to better understand what DVC
+    <https://dvc.org/doc/get-started>`_ docs to better understand what DVC
     does and how it can fit your scenarios.

-The easiest (but not perfect!) *analogy* to describe it: DVC is Git for data & Makefiles tailored specifically for ML and Data Science scenarios.
+The closest *analogies* to describe the main DVC features are these:

-#. **Git** part - DVC helps store and share data artifacts (like Git-LFS but without a server) and models, connecting them with a Git repository.
+#. **Git for data**: Store and share data artifacts (like Git-LFS but without a server) and models, connecting them with a Git repository.
+Data management meets GitOps!
-#. **Make** part - DVC describes how data or model artifacts are built from other data and code -- a data pipeline.
+#. **Makefiles** for ML: Describes how data or model artifacts are built from other data and code in a standard format.
+Now you can version your data pipelines with Git.

-DVC usually works on top of Git.
+#.
+Local **experiment tracking**: Turn your machine into an ML experiment management platform, and collaborate with others using existing Git hosting (Github, Gitlab, etc.).

-Git is used as usual to store and version code (including DVC meta-files).
+Git is employed as usual to store and version code (including DVC meta-files as placeholders for data).
-DVC helps to store data and model files seamlessly out of Git, while preserving almost the same user experience as if they were stored in Git itself.
+DVC stores data and model files seamlessly in a cache outside of Git, while preserving almost the same user experience as if they were in the repo.

-To store and share the *data cache*, DVC supports multiple remotes - any cloud (S3, Azure, Google Cloud, etc.) or on-premise network storage (via SSH, for example).
+To share and back up the *data cache*, DVC supports multiple remote storage platforms - any cloud (S3, Azure, Google Cloud, etc.) or on-premise network storage (via SSH, for example).

 |Flowchart|